Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We have a small affordable car to save money (and it is enough!)

 The best thing you can do to save money on your car is to buy a cheaper car.
-You have to think of how much time you spend in your car and how much you are driving it around.
+You have to think of how much time you spend in your car and how much you drive it around.

-Most people are not spending that much time in their car.
-Therefore, they can sacrifice a little comfort by not needing leather seats, state-of-the-art sound system, cameras, and TVs.
+Most people are not spending that much time in their cars.
+Therefore, they can sacrifice comfort by not needing leather seats, state-of-the-art sound systems, cameras, and TVs.

 Now, this does not mean you should buy a crap car.
-If you buy a vehicle that will require too much maintenance, you will not make a good deal.
+If you buy a vehicle requiring too much maintenance, you will not make a good deal.
 You should still buy a good car.

 Some expensive car brands will indeed require little maintenance and last longer.
-However, you will pay so much upfront that you will not end up being even.
-And even a great luxury car is not protected from being destroyed or have a big problem.
+However, you will pay so much upfront that you will not be even.
+And even a great luxury car is not protected from destruction or a big problem.

 2. Avoid leasing and loans

-If you want to save money on your car, you need to avoid leasing and loans.
+To save money on your car, you must avoid leasing and loans.

-The only reason people like leasing so much is that they allow them to buy cars they could not afford.
-If you cannot save money for a car, it means you cannot afford it!
-In Switzerland, most people lease their cars because they do not want to wait to have the cash to buy it.
+The only reason people like leasing so much is that they allow them to buy cars they cannot afford.
+If you cannot save money for a car, you cannot afford it!
+In Switzerland, most people lease their cars because they do not want to wait for the cash to buy them.
 And most people think they made a good deal.

-Now, there are several other reasons not lease it:
+Now, there are several other reasons not to lease it:

 Some people could finance it instead of leasing it.
 But car loans are generally significantly higher than leasing.
 You could save some money on insurance.
 But you would lose it on the interest payments.
 So, financing makes even less sense than leasing.